kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 This new job search took effort but not as much as the previous one.
 And like before, I learned a lot about what it takes to get a web dev position these days.

 <h2>What happened the last time I looked for a web dev job?</h2>
-In 2017, I "cast a wide net," meaning I applied for lots of jobs in a short time frame.
+In 2017, I "cast a wide net," meaning I applied for lots of jobs inside a short time frame.
 I applied for so many jobs that I hit a point where I had four interviews in one day.

 I had to do this because I had limited experience with the in-demand JavaScript frameworks of the day, particularly <a href="https://reactjs.org/">React</a>.
 At the time, I had over a decade of developer experience but was competing for jobs against people who had more of the required framework knowledge than I did.